jbmorley/compute/README.md

 ## Raspberry Pi Setup

-Until we provide a pre-built image for the Raspberry Pi, it's necessary to perform a few steps to correctly configure your Raspberry Pi:
+Until we provide a pre-built image for the Raspberry Pi, it's necessary to perform a few steps to correctly configure your Raspberry Pi.
+This will install the required dependenices, a number of tools suited to development, and set up the USB-C networking and bluetooth server:

 - Clone the repository: